Joe-hyper/news_correlation_10ac_week0-/README.md

-# Network Analysis Python Package
+# News Correlation Analysis Python Package

 ## Overview

-This Python package, `network_analysis`, is designed for conducting network analysis task.
-It provides tools and utilities to analyze network data, with a focus on handling Slack messages from a previous 10 Academy training program.
+This Python package, `news_analysis`, is designed for conducting newa analysis task.
+It provides tools and utilities to analyze news data, with a focus on handling Slack messages from a previous 10 Academy training program.

 ## What to do